DanGiannone1/life_manager/design_document.md

     is_recurring: boolean, optional
     frequency_in_days: number, optional
     completion_history: Array of { completedAt: string, nextDueDate: string }, optional
-    goal_id: string, optional # Reference to a GoalDocument if this task is part of a goal }
+    goal_ids: Array<string>, optional # References to GoalDocuments if this task is part of one or more goals }
 ```